 You see, as I've mentioned before, most web site designers have learned to make web sites that simply look attractive, and many of them are very good at doing that.
-They can build you an awesome looking website with all the latest bells and whistles, even if it's not a Direct Response web site.
+They can build you an awesome looking website with all the fancy bells and whistles, even if it's not a Direct Response web site.
 You'll be very impressed with the way it looks, and when you show it to your friends, they'll be even more impressed.
 You'll definitely have one really cool website.
 BUT, and this is a VERY important “but”, you won't get any customers.
 Why?
 Well, first of all, you wouldn't have a Direct Response website, and in addition to that, if you're not listed high in Google's™ search results, no one who is searching for a local auto repair business will even see your site, so nothing else really matters, and even if you had a Direct Response web site, it would be wasted.

 There are TWO different categories of things you must do to get your site to a top position in the search engines, “onsite” strategies and “offsite” strategies.
 Remember, the search engines will rank their search results based on how “relevant” they think a particular site is to the keyword search term entered by the Internet user, so everything I’m going to tell you to do is focused on accomplishing that goal.

 Before you do anything at all, you MUST do the proper keyword research.
-I’ve already discussed what this and how to do it in a previous lesson.
-It involves determining what phrases the public is using to find auto repair shops in your local area, and ranking the different phrases by their monthly search volume, the highest being at the top of your list.
-If you need a free, easy to use tool that will allow you to do this research, just send me an e-mal with your request and I’ll send you a link to the software.
+I’ve already discussed what this is and how to do it in a previous lesson.
+It involves determining what phrases the public is using to find auto repair shops in your local area, and ranking the website for those different phrases.
+As I mentioned to you in a previous Lesson, just send me an email asking for this information and I will do the research FREE of charge for you.

 After you have found your keywords, the FIRST thing that must then be done is to research what domain names are available that contain the keyword phrase you just discovered had the highest monthly search volume.
 Most major domain name sellers have an easy to use search tool on their site that will allow you to check that out.
 Then buy the best domain name available that contains your top searched keyword, even if you have to add some other characters to the domain name to get one that is available.

 Now we can get on to what you must do when constructing your main or home page for your web site.
 The top two or three keywords should be entered into the “meta tags” for your page, and the top keyword should be used in the page title and page description.
 Please be aware that your “page title” and “page description” are what the Internet user will see as your search results listing, and therefore they must ALSO be crafted with the best marketing impact possible, as they will essentially be your “sales pitch” that will go a long way in convincing the searcher to clink on your web site listing to view it.